zeek/zeek/scripts/base/bif/bro.bif.zeek.rst

 :zeek:id:`get_file_name`: :zeek:type:`function`                                Gets the filename associated with a file handle.
 :zeek:id:`get_port_transport_proto`: :zeek:type:`function`                     Extracts the transport protocol from a :zeek:type:`port`.
 :zeek:id:`getenv`: :zeek:type:`function`                                       Returns a system environment variable.
-:zeek:id:`gethostname`: :zeek:type:`function`                                  Returns the hostname of the machine Bro runs on.
+:zeek:id:`gethostname`: :zeek:type:`function`                                  Returns the hostname of the machine Zeek runs on.
-:zeek:id:`getpid`: :zeek:type:`function`                                       Returns Bro's process ID.
+:zeek:id:`getpid`: :zeek:type:`function`                                       Returns Zeek's process ID.
 :zeek:id:`global_ids`: :zeek:type:`function`                                   Generates a table with information about all global identifiers.
 :zeek:id:`global_sizes`: :zeek:type:`function`                                 Generates a table of the size of all global variables.
 :zeek:id:`haversine_distance`: :zeek:type:`function`                           Calculates distance between two geographic locations using the haversine
                                                                                formula.
 :zeek:id:`hexstr_to_bytestring`: :zeek:type:`function`                         Converts a hex-string into its binary representation.
 :zeek:id:`hrw_weight`: :zeek:type:`function`                                   Calculates a weight value for use in a Rendezvous Hashing algorithm.
-:zeek:id:`identify_data`: :zeek:type:`function`                                Determines the MIME type of a piece of data using Bro's file magic
+:zeek:id:`identify_data`: :zeek:type:`function`                                Determines the MIME type of a piece of data using Zeek's file magic
                                                                                signatures.
 :zeek:id:`install_dst_addr_filter`: :zeek:type:`function`                      Installs a filter to drop packets destined to a given IP address with
                                                                                a certain probability if none of a given set of TCP flags are set.